mattrussi/gitlab-com-runbooks/docs/vault/usage.md

   * `chef/env/db-benchmarking/cookbook/gitlab-foobar/...`

 #### Using Vault secrets in Chef

-Cookbooks using Vault as secrets backend have a dependency on the [gitlab_secrets cookbook](https://gitlab.com/gitlab-cookbooks/gitlab_secrets).
+Cookbooks using Vault as secrets backend have a dependency on the [gitlab_secrets cookbook](https://gitlab.com/gitlab-cookbooks/gitlab_secrets) version `>=1.0.0`.

 This cookbook provides two functions that can be used for retrieving secrets from Vault:

 * [get_secrets()](https://gitlab.com/gitlab-cookbooks/gitlab_secrets/-/blob/master/libraries/secrets.rb#L161)
 * [merge_secrets()](https://gitlab.com/gitlab-cookbooks/gitlab_secrets/-/blob/master/libraries/secrets.rb#L172)

-#### Cookbook and Role Setup:
+#### Cookbook and Role Setup

 We will use the `gitlab-monitor` cookbook as an example.
 This cookbook uses the [get_secrets()](https://gitlab.com/gitlab-cookbooks/gitlab-monitor/-/blob/master/recipes/database.rb#L14) function for accessing secrets.

 This cookbook secrets are stored on the shared path `env/<environment>/shared/gitlab-omnibus-secrets` since is used across all instances on the environment.

 On `chef-repo` we define it's default attributes on the `env-base.json` role as follows: